 This is a classic game for children who love to get physical — but not too physical.
 Have one member (“the slapper”) stand with their palms up, while the other (“the slappee”) stands with her hands hovering, palms down, just over the slapper’s hands.
 The slapper has to strive to bring her hands around to slap the slappee’s hands before she pulls her hands away.
 It’s an easy and entertaining game — and your child may beat you at it.

 Your children won’t know this game is suitable for them — but you will.
 Sharpen their memory skills and reinforce their alphabet prowess with this easy alphabet story game.
 The first player begins out by saying, “I’m going on a picnic, and I’m going to bring…” Then, she adds an item that starts with the letter “A” (i.e., “apples”).
 The next player repeats what the first player said, and adds her item starting with the letter “B” (“I’m going on a picnic, and I’m going to bring apples… and bananas”).
 And so on.
 The purpose of the game is to get as far into the alphabet as you can while still remembering all of the alphabetized items.
 (Hint: This is a classic game for car rides.)

 “A My Name Is Alice” Alphabet Game

-Alliteration has never been more entertainment than with this game that experiments your children’s alphabet skills as well as how quickly they can come up with silly words.
+Alliteration has never been more entertaining than with this game that experiments with your children’s alphabet skills as well as how quickly they can come up with silly words.
 The first player begins by using the letter “A” for this sentence: “A My name is Alice.
 My husband’s name is “Al.” We come from Alabama, where we sell Apricots.”
 The next person tells the same sequence, using the letter B. And so on.